Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/README.md

 ## Competencies & Objectives

+1. Master the foundational tags of semantic HTML.
+1. Master the use of CSS selectors and fundational properties.
+1. Master the fundamentals of JavaScript.
 1. Master the MVC architecture for web server development.
 1. Compare and contrast outside-in and inside-out development processes
 1. Master ExpressJS and extend it by installing, initializing, and using its various middleware packages.